Added 29-12-19

 This article gives a good account of the HMMWV’s weaknesses as a reconnaissance platform.

-If a force needs protected transport, a CAB is attached and moves the platoons around as required.
-This makes infantry battalions more versatile and allows the army to operate a smaller number of higher quality vehicles.
+This makes infantry battalions more versatile, and allows the army to operate a smaller number of higher quality vehicles.

-The CAB provides the vehicle crews and the associated support staff and infrastructure.
+The CAB provides the carriers, vehicle crews, maintenance and repair teams, recovery vehicles, and the associated support staff and infrastructure.

 The increased level of protection better armoured vehicles provide offers some interesting tactical options.